dvlprwchoi/react-bootstrap-practice/README.md

 # React-Bootstrap Practice

-Playing around with some components from react-bootstrap library.
+Playing around with some components from react-bootstrap CSS framework.

 # Link to Vanilla Bootstrap Practice Repo